 Salt For Babies

 Salt is often discouraged for babies, but I always look to breast milk to better understand what mother nature has intended to nourish our babies with.
 Breast milk contains up to 220 mg/L of sodium and at least 250 mg/L of calcium.
 We all know calcium is important, so clearly sodium is important for babies as well.
 Even in the womb, fetal skin is permeable to sodium during early gestation.
 Does this mean that we should we add iodized table salt to a baby’s food, or give them processed foods with refined salt?
 No!
-But as they start weaning and consuming less breast milk, small amounts of sodium from food sources or high quality, real salt is important for a baby's mineral and electrolyte composition.
+You don't have to go out of your way to 'add' salt to baby's food, but as they begin consuming less breast milk, small amounts of sodium from food sources or high quality real salt is not harmful and contributes to a baby's natural mineral and electrolyte composition.